Sample projects¶

 Hierarchy¶

-This example shows how to create a hierarchical design in Topwrap.
-It includes a hierarchy containing some IP cores and other nested hierarchies.
+This example shows how to create a hierarchical design in Topwrap, including a hierarchy that contains IP cores as well as other nested hierarchies.

-to learn how does the above design translate to a design description file
+to learn how the above design translates to a design description file

 See also